Horseland (TV series): Season 3 (2008)

+Home releases

 In 2007, NCircle Entertainment released two DVDs of the series, titled "Friends First...
 Win or Lose" and "Taking the Heat", each containing 2 episodes.
 In 2008, two more DVDs, titled "To Tell the Truth" and "The Fast and the Fearless" were released, each containing 3 episodes.
 All of the DVDs included trailers for other cartoons, bonus features, and interactive menus.
 Mill Creek Entertainment released the complete series on DVD in Region 1 on October 12, 2010, containing all of the episodes of the series and including 5 other Cookie Jar-owned shows as bonus cartoons which are Busytown Mysteries, Mona the Vampire, Dance Revolution, The Country Mouse and the City Mouse Adventures and Postcards from Buster.
 Mill Creek also released a 10-episode best of set titled "The Greatest Stable Ever!" in the same year which features the first 10 episodes of the third season, and also included an episode of Mona the Vampire as a bonus.
 These releases have since been discontinued and are out of print.
 Later in January 2018, Mill Creek re-released the complete series on DVD, excluding the bonus cartoons.
+The Secret also appears as bonus episode on the Mona the Vampire: Show Us Your Fangs!
+DVD and on the first disc of Mona the Vampire: The Complete First Season DVD while The Newbies appears on the third disc.